7 Critical Factors for Choosing Surgical Pendants: The 2026 Hospital Buyer’s Guide

 - You need to reach the patient zone without dragging cables or carts.

+But do not treat “more arms” as automatically better.
+More joints mean more complexity.
 What you really want is the right movement envelope for your clinical reality.

-What to check beyond Load Capacity
+What to Check Beyond Load Capacity

+Load capacity should be evaluated honestly, not optimistically.
 Ask what will be mounted in year one and what will be added by year three.
+Hospitals rarely remove devices â they add them.

 Also check: